darka/darka-blog-src/content/posts/python-enum-comparison.md

 False
 {{< /highlight >}}

-This works, but it means we can no longer store anything useful as an enumeration member value.
+This ensures all values are different, but means we can no longer store anything useful as a value.
 In some cases (as in the original example) we may want to keep the values around rather than replace them with `auto()`.
 If some of the values are the same, the equality behaviour described above may not be what we want.